Screenshot of Impaler

 Despite the strengths of Unity, I disliked using it, and my interest in game development diminished.
 The aspects of game programming that I enjoyed the most (graphics and physics) were not a big part of the job.
 Instead, I glued pre-built components together, performed frustrating upgrades, and refactored code to avoid garbage collection.
 I found the Unity way of doing things at odds with the way I like to write software.

-My past challenges with Unity development:
+My experience with Unity

 • required a lot of mouse work and clicking